willswats/react-calculator/README.md

 ## General Information

-I built this project to further familiarise myself with React hooks, such as `useState` and `useReducer`.
-Furthermore, I have learnt more about custom hooks; I created a custom hook for keyboard shortcuts.
+This project is built with React and it was created to further my understanding of React hooks.

 ## Features